Infocatcher/UserScripts/README.md

 ﻿[UserScripts](https://en.wikipedia.org/wiki/Userscript) for [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/) or [Scriptish](https://addons.mozilla.org/firefox/addon/scriptish/).
-Also may works in another browsers (not tested).
+Also may works in other browsers (not tested).